zackforbing/ruby-submissions/1508/module_4_assignments/the-plan/README.md

 At the end of the assignment - you will need to submit your own 'Plan' - by using the [template](template.markdown) in this folder.
 Complete at least **2** assignments - the first is the goals assignment and the others are your choice.
 Include them in your submission.

-While this isn't required for the Portfolio review and your responses _will not_ affect you graduating, you should include it in your portfolio and we'll talk about it.
+While this isn't required for the Portfolio review and your responses _will not_ affect you graduating, you should include it in your portfolio so we can talk about it.

 If you would prefer your plan not be a public document, create it as a private gist and DM it to your instructor, letting them know not to include it directly in the portfolio.